saucelabs/elemental-next/frontend/docs/updated-tips/29-chrome-driver/ruby.md

 Let's step through an example using ChromeDriver ([download here](https://chromedriver.chromium.org/downloads)).

-## Example 1
+## Example

 Before starting, we'll need to download the latest ChromeDriver binary executable from [here](http://chromedriver.storage.googleapis.com/index.html).
 Once we have it we'll need to tell Selenium where it is.
-And there are three ways to do this:
+Two ways we can do this are to:

 + Add it to the System PATH
 + Specify it in the Selenium setup
-+ Launch ChromeDriver and connect to it via Selenium Remote

-Let's step through the latter two options.

 We'll start by pulling in our requisite libraries (e.g., `selenium-webdriver` to driver the browser and `rspec/expectations` & `RSpec::Matchers` to perform an assertion) and wiring up some simple `setup`, `teardown`, and `run` methods.